onyxmueller/amazing-tech-specs/templates/tech-spec-template.md

 This section should be used to help reduce scope creep, by dictating something you are intentionally *not* doing or solving with this specific specification.
 Consider listing these in bullet points.

-## Plan
+## Implementation

-Use this section to describe out how this feature will evolve from Product specifications into a viable feature.
-This should include:
+Use this section to describe out how this feature will evolve from product/design requirements into a viable project/service/feature/etc. This should include things like:

-* Feed references and connections
+* APIs/Data references and connections
-  * Either reference the APIs in this repository, or define expectations for one-off API requirements
+* Payload examples
+* Breakdown of how to “connect the dots” to in UI/designs
+* Recommended "game plan"
+* Platform-specific details (e.g., Web vs. Mobile vs. Connected)
 * Visual documentation
-* More technical specifications, or platform-specific details

 This will most likely be the longest and most in-depth section of the spec.